-Honors World History Students should have a love of history, reading and writing.
-Students will complete Geography standards at a quicker pace and may require some outside reading for class.
-Additionally, Honors students should be enrolled in Honors English and read and write at a higher level.
+WORLD HISTORY & GEOGRAPHY HONORS - Course # G04H10HON 1 Credit: 9th begin at the Renaissance in Europe and include the Scientific Revolution, the Age of Absolutism, the Industrial Revolution, the French Revolution, Imperialism, the Russian Revolution, the World Wars, Great Depression, Cold War, and Chinese Revolutions.
+Because students will explore geographic influences on history, we will study modern political geography.
+Students should have a love of history, reading and writing.
+Students will complete Geography standards at a quicker pace and will require some outside reading for class.
+Additionally, Honors students should read and write at a higher level.
 Students will tested over the 40 European countries the first week of school.